mlposey/mutably/README.md

 Then carry out the following two steps:
 1. Run `get-archive.sh` from the `archive` folder.
 This downloads a Wiktionary archive for parsing.
-At the time of writing, the final archive is ~6G.
+The initial download is ~700M and the decompressed version is ~6G.
+The service only needs the decompressed file.
 2. Run `docker-compose up` in the root project directory, passing in the required environment variables.
 See [the docker-compose file](./docker-compose.yaml) for a list of required variables.